JujuAdams/SNAP/README.md

 ### snap_deep_copy(struct/array)

-Returns a copy of a struct or array, including a copy of any nested structs and arrays.
+Returns a copy of the given `struct/array`, including a copy of any nested structs and arrays.

 &nbsp;

 ### snap_difference(old, new)

-Returns a data structure (itself made from structs and arrays) that describes the difference between two structs/arrays.
+Returns a data structure (itself made from structs/arrays) that describes the difference between the specified `old` and `new` struct/arrays.

 &nbsp;